beramsey/Code-KY-Web-Dev-1-Thurs-Fall-2022-Final-Project/README.md

-This is final project for Code Kentucky Web Dev One November 18th, 2022.
+This is final project for Code Kentucky Web Dev 1 November 18th, 2022.
 I made a mockup for a local pizza restaurant with basic information like food menu, photos, and contact/location information.
 The page includes repsonsive navigation, an accordian box restaurant menu, photo slideshow, and contact information.
 I ran Pagespeed insights from my developer tab of chrome by clicking the lighthouse tab.
 Google pagespeed insights gave the project a score of 99.
 Below I will include a list of completed requrements.

 List Requirements: